Equine Massage

 Horses get tight hamstrings too!
 Here Irene is addressing what sometimes results in a short forward hind-stride or even digestive issues.

-Irene's maternal grandfather Len Krebs aka 'Rawhide' was a well known horse whisperer in the Chilcotin and the East + West Kootenays.
-Further back than that, her great great maternal grandfather Rafael Valenzuela was a Mexican horse wrangler that brought the first cattle to the Chilcotin, in a cattle drive on horseback from Mexico, during the gold rush.
+Irene's maternal grandfather Len Krebs, aka 'Rawhide', was a well known horse whisperer in the Chilcotin + East + West Kootenays.
+Further back than that, her great great maternal grandfather Rafael Valenzuela was a Mexican horse wrangler that bringing the first cattle to the Chilcotin, in a cattle drive on horseback from Mexico, during the gold rush.
 To say that horsemanship is in Irene's blood is not an overstatement.
 It is with honour that she carries on a lineage of close relationship to horse power.

-Len always worked with the horse, never beating or brutalizing, and this is the gentle approach of Irene's equine massage work.
-An ability to communicate with animals is being fine tuned more and more as the years pass, to the point where it has become a duty to listen.
+Len always worked with the horse, never beating or brutalizing, + this is the gentle approach of Irene's equine massage work.
+An ability to communicate with animals is being fine tuned more + more as the years pass, to the point where it has become a duty to listen.

 Zeva is telling Irene that her front left leg is sore from overuse on hard ground, before the deep frost had melted.
 Beware of early Spring hazards like this, a message directly from the horse's mouth!
-She wasn't limping but was overreacting to stimulus, a sure sign of pain.
-The vet confirmed what Irene heard from Zeva: her front left suspensory ligament was strained and the hind left stifle had some signs of inflammation (likely compensating for the front leg).
-She was given special shoes and put on rest for a few months to avoid long term damage.
+She wasn't limping but was overreacting to stimulus, a sure sign of pain, but her person couldn't figure out what was hurting.
+The vet confirmed what Irene heard from Zeva: her front left suspensory ligament was strained + the hind left stifle had some signs of inflammation (likely compensating for the front leg).
+She was given special shoes + put on rest for a few months to avoid long term damage.

 Starting at $220/session within 30 km of Winlaw BC